Policy development process and submission procedures

 A stand-alone statement that explains, justifies or recommends a particular opinion or stance on an issue, which may lead to a policy declaration.
 It sends a public signal that CPHA is aware of/has concerns about the issue and sets the stage for possible subsequent work or action.
 Taking a position does not imply a commitment of action with attendant resources.

-A clear plan, with stated objectives, that is applied to Association activities, procedures and decisions, and which directs future work or action by the Association, resources permitting.
+A clear plan, with stated objectives, that is applied to our activities, procedures and decisions, and which directs future work or action, resources permitting.
 Endorsing or approving a policy implies a commitment of action and resources.

 Advocacy approaches used to advance initiatives that have been through this process are dependent on the topic and can range from letters of support to partner organizations, to a comprehensive advocacy strategy.